mattthughes/into-your-mind/README.md

 ### How to deploy on heroku

+1. Log in to Heroku or set up an account.
+2. From the dashboard click create new app.
+3. Name your app this will need to be unique as you cannot use an existing application name.
+4. Click on the settings menu.
+5. Scroll down to the Config vars and click Reveal Config Vars.
+6. In the key field enter the following information.
+Enter Key into the PORT box and enter 8000 into the Value box.
+7. If there is a credentails file, make sure this has an appropriate name such as creds.json.
+8. Scroll down to Buildpacks and click Add Buildpacks.
+9. Select Python first and click saved changes and then click nodejs second, its very important to have these two langagues in this order otherwise your application will not work correctly.
+10. Scroll to the top of the page and select Deploy.
+11. In the deployment method select GitHub and confirm you would like to connect to GitHub.
+12. Enter your GitHub repository Id and then select connect.
+13. If you would like every change you make on your IDE to appear on the deployed app click Enable Automatic Deploy.
+Otherwise you can deploy this manually each time to have more control of deploys.
+14. For the last step click Deploy Branch in the manual deploy section this will start to the build the app slowly once this has been built a deployed link will appear allowing to to view your deployed app.

 ## Testing

 * I tested this project extensively, testing all scenarios making sure they all had the intended outcome, this was all documented in the TestingMd file which can be viewed here [TestingMd](https://github.com/mattthughes/into-your-mind/blob/main/TESTING.md)